2019 Income Tax Brackets for Estates and Trusts

 Income Taxes Aren't the Same as Estate Taxes

 These tax rates and brackets shouldn't be confused with estate tax thresholds and exemptions.
 They apply only to income earned by trusts or estates before assets are transferred to beneficiaries.
-The estate tax applies to the overall value of the estate and requires filing IRS Form 706, the U.S. Estate (and Generation-Skipping Transfer) Tax Return.
+The estate tax applies to the estate's overall value and requires filing IRS Form 706, the U.S. Estate (and Generation-Skipping Transfer) Tax Return.

 As of 2019, only estates valued at more than $11.4 million are subject to this tax, up from $11.18 million in 2018, and $5.49 million in 2017.
 The TCJA more or less doubled the estate tax exemption in 2018.